 These items came in handy during traveling abroad.
 Always remember when packing liquids a good tip is to unscrew the top, place a plastic bag across the opening, then re-screw the top so you don’t have any spillage.

 I hope you are able to utilize this “What to Pack for Italy: The Ultimate Packing Guide” for your trip.
 And if you’re going soon have an Aperol spritz for me!
-K thanks!
-Head here for more of my Italy guides!
-Finally, check out my “15 Travel Essentials: to Pack for your next trip” for more ideas on what to bring!
+Don’t forget to check out more of my Italy travel guides!
+Finally, check out my “22 Travel Essentials: to Pack for your next trip” for more ideas on what to bring!

 pin this post for later